 WineSmith 2015 Cabernet Franc|13.5% ABV

-Clark compares say this is wine is one of the most collectible expressions of Cabernet Franc in the world, comparing it to St. Emilion, or well-aged Graves.
+Clark believes this wine is one of the most collectible expressions of Cabernet Franc in the world, comparing it to St. Emilion, or well-aged Graves.
 The grapes come from Diamond Ridge Vineyards in Lake County, where they grow in volcanic soil – who knew?

 This wine has a myriad of complex flavors and aromas: cherry, plum, tobacco, rosemary, baking spice.
 It has noticeable minerality, one of my favorite notes in wine.